 Once you understand the geography and terrain of Liguria, the region in which Genoa is located, it’s much easier to understand Genovese cuisine.
-The land here is stony, cultivation on the narrow strip of land bordering the Mediterranean Sea is challenging.
+The land here is stony, and cultivation on the narrow strip of land bordering the Mediterranean Sea is challenging.
 Pigs and cattle are scarce, wheat is difficult to grow.
 These challenges lead to ingredients and dishes that truly reveal the character of the Ligurian region.
-The best Genoa food dishes revel in the resourcefulness of her people, in the invention of Genovese dishes that skillfully combine the best natural ingredients into flavorful, mouthwatering and unique dishes.
+The best Genoa food dishes revel in the resourcefulness of her people, in the invention of Genovese dishes that skillfully combine the best natural ingredients into flavorful, mouthwatering, and unique dishes.
 Welcome to the best of Genoan Cuisine – and our guide of what to eat in Genoa.

 The most famous dishes of Genoa, exported the world around are pesto and focaccia.
 But here you’ll also discover what makes them unique as well as why there is little meat in Genovese cuisine and how that led to the invention of ravioli.
 You’ll also find why chickpeas and chestnuts are used extensively in Liguria.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 There are a host of places to stay in Genoa – here’s our pick of the luxury places to stay in Genoa, mid-range places to stay in Genoa, and budget accommodation in Genoa.